 ¶1.
 And I stood upon the sand of the sea.
 And I saw, coming up out of the sea, a Beast with ten horns and seven heads, and upon his horns were ten crowns, and on his heads were names of blasphemy.

-2. The Beast that I saw was like a leopard, and his feet were like the feet of a bear, and his mouth was like the mouth of a lion, and the dragon gave him his power, and his throne, and great authority.
+2. And the Beast that I saw was like a leopard, and his feet were like a bear’s, and his mouth was like the mouth of a lion, and the Dragon gave him his power, and his throne, and great authority.

-4.and they worshiped the dragon who had given authority to the Beast, and they worshiped the Beast, saying, “Who is like the Beast, and who is able to make war against him?”
+4.and they worshipped the Dragon who had given authority to the Beast, and they worshipped the Beast, saying, “Who is like the Beast, and who is able to make war against him?”

-6. And he opened his mouth in blasphemy against God, to blaspheme His name, and His tabernacle, and those who dwell in heaven.
+6. And he opened his mouth in blasphemy against God, to blaspheme His name and His dwelling, that is, those who dwell in heaven.

-7. And it was given to him to make war against the saints and to conquer them, and authority was given to him over every tribe and people and language and nation.
+7. And it was given to him to make war against the saints and to overcome them, and authority was given to him over every tribe and people and language and nation.

-8. And all the inhabitants of the earth shall worship him, whose name is not written, from the beginning of the world, in the Book of Life of the Lamb who was slain.
+8. And they will worship him, all the inhabitants of the earth whose name is not written from the foundation of the world in the Book of Life of the Lamb who was slain.

-10. If anyone holds on to captivity, he will go into captivity.
+10. If anyone holds on to captivity, into captivity he must go.
 If anyone slays with a sword, he must be slain with a sword.
 Here is the patience and faith of the saints.

 ¶11.
-Then I saw another beast coming up out of the earth, and he had two horns like a lamb, and he was speaking as a dragon.
+And I saw another beast coming up out of the earth, and he had two horns like a lamb, but he spoke like a dragon.

-12. He exercised all the authority of the first Beast in his presence, and he made the earth and those who inhabit it to worship the first Beast whose deadly wound was healed.
+12. And he exercises all the authority of the first Beast in his presence.
+And he set out to compel the earth and those who inhabit it to worship the first Beast whose deadly wound was healed.

-13. And he performed great signs, even making fire come down out of heaven to the earth before men,
+13. And he performs great signs, so that he even makes fire to come out of heaven to the earth before men.

-14. and he deceived those who belong to me who dwell on the earth through the signs that were given him to do in the presence of the Beast, telling the inhabitants of the earth to make an image of the Beast who had the wound from a sword and lived.
+14. And he deceives those who dwell on the earth by means of the signs that were granted him to do in the presence of the Beast, telling the inhabitants of the earth to make an image of the Beast who had the wound from a sword and lived.

-15. And he was given to him to give a spirit to the image of the Beast so that the image of the Beast should both speak and cause to be put to death as many as would not worship the image of the Beast.
+15. And it was granted him to give breath to the image of the Beast so that the image of the Beast should both speak and cause to be put to death as many as will not worship the image of the Beast.

-16. And it causes everyone, the small and the great, the rich and the poor, and free men and slaves, to be given a mark on their right hand or on their forehead,
+16. And he causes everyone, the small and the great, and the rich and the poor, both free men and slaves, that they should give them a mark on their right hand or on their forehead,

-17.so that no one can buy or sell except he who has the mark, the name of the Beast, or the number of his name.
+17.so that no one is able to buy or sell except he who has the mark, the name of the Beast, or the number of his name.

 18. Here is wisdom.
 Let him who has understanding calculate the number of the Beast, for it is the number of a man, and his number is six hundred sixty-six.

 ¶1.
-Then I looked, and there was the Lamb standing upon Mount Zion, and with him were a number, one hundred forty-four thousand men, who had his name and his Father’s name on their forehead.
+And I looked, and there was the Lamb, standing on Mount Zion!
+And with him was a number, one hundred forty-four thousand, having his name and his Father’s name written on their foreheads.

 2. And I heard a sound from heaven like the sound of many waters and like the sound of loud thunder, and the sound that I heard was like harpists harping on their harps.

-3. And they were singing a new song before the throne and before the four living beings and the elders, and no one was able to learn the song except the one hundred and forty-four thousand who were purchased from the earth.
+3. And they were singing a new song before the throne, and before the four living things and the elders, but no one was able to learn the song except the one hundred forty-four thousand who were purchased from the earth.

-4. These are men who were not defiled with women, for they are virgins; these are the ones who follow the Lamb wherever he goes.
+4. These are they who were not defiled with women, for they are virgins.
+These are the ones who follow the Lamb wherever he goes.
 These were purchased by Jesus from among men, firstfruits to God and to the Lamb,

 ¶6.
-And I saw an angel flying in the midst of heaven, having eternal good news to proclaim to the inhabitants of the earth, even to every nation and tribe and language and people,
+And I saw an angel flying in the midst of heaven with everlasting good news to proclaim to the inhabitants of the earth, even to every nation and tribe and language and people,

-7.saying in a loud voice, “Fear God, and give Him glory because the hour of His judgment has come, and worship Him who made heaven, and earth, and the sea, and springs of waters.”
+7.saying in a loud voice, “Fear God, and give Him glory, for the hour of His judgment has come!
+And worship Him who made the heaven and the earth, and the sea and springs of waters!”

 ¶8.
 And another angel, a second one, followed, saying, “She has fallen!
-Babylon the Great has fallen, who made all nations to drink of the wine of her whorish passion.”
+Babylon the Great has fallen, who caused all nations to drink of the wine of her whorish passion.”

 ¶9.
-And another angel, a third one, followed them, saying with a loud voice, “If anyone worships the Beast and his image and receives the mark upon his forehead or upon his hand,
+And then another angel, a third one, followed them, saying with a loud voice, “If anyone worships the Beast and his image and receives a mark upon his forehead or upon his hand,

-10.he also will drink of the wine of the wrath of God, who has poured it undiluted into the cup of His wrath, and he will be tortured by fire and sulfur in the presence of the holy angels and the Lamb.
+10.he also will drink of the wine of the wrath of God, who has poured it undiluted into the cup of His wrath, and he will be tortured by fire and sulfur in the presence of the holy angels and before the Lamb,

-11. And the smoke of their torment will ascend forever and ever, and those who worship the Beast and his image will have no relief day or night, or if anyone receives the mark of his name.”
+11.and the smoke of their torment will ascend forever and ever, and they have no relief day or night who worship the Beast and his image, or whoever receives the mark of his name.”

 12. Here is the patience of the saints, those who keep the commandments of God and the faith of Jesus.

 ¶13.
-And I heard a voice from heaven, saying, “Write, ‘Blessed are the dead who from now on die in the Lord.
-Yes, says the spirit, that they may rest from their labors, for their works follow them.’ ”
+And I heard a voice from heaven, saying, “Write, ‘From now on, blessed are the dead who die in the Lord.
+Yes, says the Spirit, that they may rest from their labors, for their works follow them.’ ”

-15. And another angel came out of the temple, crying in a loud voice to the one sitting on the cloud, “Put in your sickle and reap, for the time to reap has come because the harvest of the earth is ripe.”
+15. And another angel came out of the temple, crying with a loud voice to the one sitting on the cloud, “Put in your sickle and reap, for the time to reap has come, for the harvest of the earth is ripe.”